-Mr Joshua Fairweather from the International Office will be travelling to Accra, Ghana in June 2014 and would like to meet with anyone interested in studying at Cardiff University.
+Mr Joshua Fairweather from the International Office will be travelling to Ghana in May 2015 and would like to meet with anyone interested in studying at Cardiff University.

-Venue: Off Oxford Street, Behind the SSNIT Hospital, Next to Mama Mia Restaurant, Osu, Accra, Ghana
+Venue: BCIE OSU Off Oxford Street Behind the SSNIT Hospital Next to Mama Mia Restaurant Osu, Accra, Ghana

-Venue: 2nd Floor Blueberry Mall, Anmada Street Junction, Obasanjo Highway Near Shaka Zulu, Dzorwulu – Accra, PMB L36, Legon
+Venue: PFL Education, Ghana 2nd Floor Blueberry Mall, Anmada Street Junction Obasanjo Highway Near Shaka Zulu Dzorwulu – Accra PMB L36, Legon

 Akwasi Dayo Sarpong